Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 shipyard pool add --credentials credentials.yaml --config config.yaml --pool pool.yaml

 # ... or if all config files are in the current working directory named as above ...
+# (note this is strictly not necessary as Batch Shipyard will search the
+# current working directory if the options above are not explicitly specified

 shipyard pool add --configdir .